DecentralizedGeo/eas-sandbox/README.md

 mkdir -p sample-data
 ```

-Then, place your ProofMode zip file (format: `Test_PM-*.zip`) containing an image and its proof.json file in the `sample-data` directory of this repository.
+Then, place your ProofMode zip file in the `sample-data` directory of this repository.

+**Important:** The workflow requires location data (latitude/longitude) to be present in the proof file.
+If location data is missing, the workflow will fail with an error.

 Finally, run the following command from the root directory: